PiDelport/feminism-and-freedom-site/content/activities/activity-5.md

 while.

-One useful way of looking at the feminist movement is through what is know as the waves metaphor.
+One useful way of looking at the feminist movement is through what is known as the waves metaphor.
 Despite its many critics, the waves of feminism is a useful tool for understanding feminism today.
 It is a useful way of linking the women’s movement of the ’60s and ’70s to the women’s movement of the suffragettes.
 It is a useful way to describe